cdminigun/cloudandbigdatalab.github.io/_chameleon/docker/kubernetes.md

 The setup of Kubernetes relies on a single host serving as a **Master** that will serve as the primary controller that will manage the Kubernetes installation.
 Any additional hosts that are to be used for application deployment are defined as a **Node** (previously described as a **Minion** in prior documentation).
 For the tutorial, the design will be to assign one single instance as the Master and the second as the Node.

 **NOTE: At the time of this writing, Kubernetes is currently in a beta state.
 This means that the design is constantly evolving and subject to change, possibly invalidating parts of this tutorial, though the general idea should remain the same throughout.
-To keep up to date with the latest on Kubernetes, please visit their current development site: [https://github.com/googlecloudplatform/kubernetes](https://github.com/googlecloudplatform/kubernetes)**
+To keep up to date with the latest on Kubernetes, please visit their current development [site](https://github.com/googlecloudplatform/kubernetes).**

 For our purposes, this tutorial will begin with the installation of Kubernetes.